MicrosoftDocs/nav-content/dynamics-nav-app/marketing-how-create-contact-companies.md

 ---
-title: Dynamics Nav - Create Contact Companies
+title: Dynamics Nav - Create Contacts for New or Prospective Companies
 description: Describes how to create a contact for each new company or prospective company you interact with or have a relationship with.

 documentationcenter: ''